 Explore treasures from the deep

 At the Shipwreck Museum in Hastings, marvel at the 17th-century warship Anne and 18th-century Dutch East Indiaman Amsterdam, both wrecked locally.

 Experience illusionism like never before at Paradox Place in Brighton, confounding your whole family.

 Pop over to the dark side

-When you take a tour of the True Crime Museum in Hastings where exhibits include information on the local Ripper suspect.
-Not for the faint hearted.
+Take a chilling True Crime Museum tour in Hastings, featuring exhibits on the notorious local Ripper suspect.

 Dive right into